 Scholarships for People Who Have a Lucky Last Name

 This scholarship at North Carolina State University awards $10,000 to in-state students and $15,000 to out-of-state students who are lucky enough to be born with the last name "Gatling" or "Gatlin".
 You need to be able to show proof that you were born with the name, and the application is turned it at the same time you apply for financial aid.
 The next application deadline is February 15th.

 This scholarship gives students attending Harvard and who have the last name "Downer" a chance to get some money.
-Preference is given to students from Vermont and who are descendants of Harvard graduates of the class of 1889.
+Preference is given to students who are descendants of Joseph or Robert Downer of Wiltshire, England or descendants of Harvard graduates of the class of 1889.
 Award amount and submission date varies.

 The Leavenworth Scholarship at Hamilton College in New York is for—you guessed it—students with the last name "Leavenworth."
 The award amount isn't specified, and applications are accepted through the school.

 Catholic students attending Loyola University Chicago with the last name Zolp are in for a treat—they are eligible to win money if they file their birth certificate along with their applications.
 Award amount varies depending on availability of funds and the number of applicants.
 The deadline is March 1st.

 Scholarships for People Who Have a Sense of Humor About Fashion

 The Stuck at Prom contest rewards students who create entire prom outfits from Duck Tape, and then wear them to a school-organized prom.
 Applicants must submit photos of their handiwork—which is usually quite impressive!
 One student in each category, dress or tux, gets a full scholarship for themselves, plus one individual grand prize winner gets a bonus.
 Every year there are 21 winners.
 Keep in mind that this contest is not open to students in Maryland, Quebec, Vermont, or Colorado.
 First place is $10,000 and 8 runners up get $500.
 The individual bonus is $500.
-The contest period ends June 8th.
+The contest period typically ends in June.

 Scholarships for People Who Are Hard-Core Gamers